mosleylm/Comparative-Language-Library-Implementation/README.md

 Implementation project using C# and C++.

 Myset is my own personal implementation of a set in C++ handling dynamic memory allocation where memory is stored as an array that is expanded as more entries are added to the set.
-All memory is accounted for.
+All memory is accounted for and error tested using valgrind.
+Compiled as:   c++ -std=c++11 myset.cpp

 MySerializer serializes objects that include data types of strings, bools, floats, and ints.